 .5 oz. magnesium hydroxide

 You’ll want to note beforehand that this product, like many all natural products, is very temperature sensitive.
 It is the consistency of a cream that feels kind of like Play-doh and takes a minimum of 2-3 days to fully set up.
 It’s best kept in a temperature controlled setting.
 If you live in a cooler area you may find that my cream deodorant is a little thicker, especially in the winter.
 If you live in a warmer area, it may be thinner.
 In this case, I’d advise adding a small amount more of emulsifying wax or arrowroot powder.
 If it’s too thick, add a small amount more of fractionated coconut oil.

-It’s also important to note that refined shea butter has a higher melting point than unrefined shea butter.
-Therefore substitutions may cause variations in the recipe requiring additional arrowroot powder.
+It’s also important to note that refined shea butter (as well as high melt point shea butter) has a higher melting point than unrefined shea butter.
+Therefore substitutions may cause variations in the recipe requiring additional arrowroot powder, up to .25 oz..

 To make my lavender cream deodorant recipe, you’ll begin by weighing out the shea butter and emulsifying wax into a glass Pyrex measuring cup.
 Melt either in the microwave at 50% power – higher temps can cause your shea butter to become grainy – or in a double boiler.

 Now weigh out the neem oil – you’ll need to use 100% neem oil for this recipe, not one that’s been diluted so it stays in a liquid state at lower temperatures – and the fractionated coconut oil.
 Stir into the melted shea butter and emulsifying wax.
 If needed, gently heat again then mix well to combine.